 A criminal application bearing number 13912 of 2023 was filed by M/s RASPL Industries Private Limited ("Complainant") under Section 200 of the Code of Criminal Procedure, 1973, before the Hon'ble Chief Metropolitan Magistrate, Calcutta, against our Company, Mr. Anand R, our Promoter, Chairman and Managing Director and Ms. Santhi Karthikeyan, our Whole-time Director under Section 34/406/415/420 and 503 read with 120B of the Indian Penal Code, 1860.
-The Complainant in the application has alleged that our Company and its Directors failed to pay an amount of ₹ 1.89 lakhs, payable towards goods supplied by the Complainant to our Company.
+The Complainant in the application has alleged that our Company and its Directors failed to pay an amount of ₹ 1.89 lakhs, payable towards goods supplied by the Complainant to our Company, which included MS Plate, Angles, Chennels, and other allied products.
 The Complainant has prayed the Hon'ble Court to take cognizance of the present case and issue process against our Company and our Directors under Section 34/406/420 and 503 read with section 120B of the Indian Penal Code, 1860.
 Our Company had filed a statement of defence denying the claims made by the Complainant.
 The Hon'ble Metropolitan Magistrate, Calcutta issued summons to our Company on May 8, 2023 and a warrant of arrest was issued against our Promoter, Chairman and Managing Director, Mr. Anand R, who was later released on bail.
-The matter is currently pending before the Hon'ble Chief Metropolitan Magistrate, Calcutta.
+Our Company has filed a petition before the Hon'ble Chief Metropolitan Magistrate, seeking dismissal of the present matter, on the grounds that (i) the Compliants has no business relationship with our Company and our Promoters and that the Complaiants are totally unknown to our Promoters; (ii) the Complainat has failed to produce/submit documents before the Court in support of business transactions with our Company; (iii) the alleged cause of action arose between our Company and another party, namely ARS Steel Private Limited which falls within the jurisdiction of Chennai as per the purchase order; (iv) Since, the structure of M/s RASPL Industries Private Limited and ARS Steel Private Limited are not the same, the Complaiant has no locus of filing a matter before the Court and the Hon'ble Chief Metropolitan Magistrate does not have the territorial jurisdiction to adjudge the matter.
+The matter is currently pending before the Hon'ble Chief Metropolitan Magistrate, Calcutta for hearing and shall be listed for hearing on October 28, 2025.